gevmanekshaw/High_Speed_Networks_-GENI_Testbed-/1_TCP_in_LFN_vs_LTN/Documentation.md

 Identify the paper you have chosen with a full citation, and briefly answer the following questions about it:
-The paper which is on the same lines as the experiment performed is: â€œTCP Hybla: a TCP enhancement for heterogeneous networksâ€, Carlo Caini and Rosario Firrincieli.
+The paper which is on the same lines as the experiment performed is:
+“TCP Hybla: a TCP enhancement for heterogeneous networks”, Carlo Caini and Rosario Firrincieli.

  * What research question does this study seek to answer?